CZhouLab/BAMBI/README.md

 conda activate proprocess_env
 ```

-Before you run the statitical based feature selection or downstream analysis(Step 1 & 2), use the follow command to activate a relative environment:
+Before you run the statistical based feature selection or downstream analysis(Step 1 & 2), use the follow command to activate a relative environment:

 ```bash
 conda activate analysis_env